List of awards and nominations received by Euphoria

 Euphoria was nominated for Primetime Emmy Award for Outstanding Drama Series in 2022.
-Zendaya won both the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (twice), the Golden Globe Award for Best Actress – Television Series Drama, and the Critics' Choice Television Award for Best Actress in a Drama Series, while Sweeney was nominated for Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
+Zendaya won both the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (twice), the Golden Globe Award for Best Actress – Television Series Drama, and the Critics' Choice Television Award for Best Actress in a Drama Series, while Sydney Sweeney was nominated for Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.